Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

-Magnetotransport studies have also been performed on multi-band oxide heterostructures.
-For example, for the confined electronic system at the interface of \LAO/\STO, an EEI contribution was suggested to dominate transport at low temperatures.\cite{fuchs:2015} This interpretation was challenged in a more recent WAL analysis within the framework of a semiclassical approach to multi-band magnetotransport.\cite{Seiler2018}
+Magnetotransport studies have also been carried out on multiband oxide heterostructures.
+For example, for the confined electronic system at the interface of \LAO/\STO, an EEI contribution was suggested to dominate transport at low temperatures.\cite{fuchs:2015} This interpretation was challenged in a more recent WAL analysis within the framework of a semiclassical approach to multiband magnetotransport.\cite{Seiler2018}

-A fully quantum mechanical multi-band treatment of WAL was established for near-degenerate t\textsubscript{2g} bands.\cite{Seiler2019a,Seiler2019b} However, for various multi-band systems, such as the electron system at the \LAO/\STO interface, band hybridization at crossing points or rather lines is present in the relevant filling regime which so far has not been addressed within a fully quantum mechanical approach to WAL.
+A fully quantum mechanical multiband treatment of WAL was established for degenerate, isotropic t\textsubscript{2g} bands.\cite{Seiler2019a,Seiler2019b} However, for various multiband systems, such as the electron system at the \LAO/\STO interface, band hybridization at crossing points or rather lines is present in the relevant filling regime.
+This so far has not been addressed within a fully quantum mechanical approach to WAL.

-Here, as a first step to a more realistic modelling, we develop a description of magnetotransport in the presence of band crossings within an effective two-band model for a defect-free lattice system.
-We investigate explicitly the Hall conductivity in the presence of atomic and Rashba-like spin-orbit coupling.
+Here, as a first step to a more realistic modeling, we develop a description of magnetotransport in the presence of band crossings within an effective two-band model for a defect-free lattice system.
+We investigate explicitly the Hall conductivity in the presence of atomic and Rashba-like spin–orbit coupling.

-Before we reexamine the prerequisites of magnetotransport of a single-band model and the two-band case with its particular Hall conductivity let us introduce the generic model description.
+Before we reexamine the prerequisites of magnetotransport of a single-band model and the two-band case with its particular Hall conductivity, let us introduce the generic model description.